 They aren't the same, but credit card fraud can lead to identity theft.
 Once someone has your credit card information, they can use it with other personal information and assume your identity.

-They can withdraw money from your bank account, open new credit cards, apply for loans or even apply for employment with your information.
+That means they can withdraw money from your bank account, open new credit cards, apply for loans or even apply for employment with your information.

 - You stop receiving bills or other mail.